 - Once received, you will be asked to register their unique number to a dedicated website,

 - Collecting blood is never easy.
 Luckily most of the tests come with a lancet and only require a few drops of blood that will need to be applied on a dedicated sample spot or in a collection vial.

 - The collection card/vial will then need to be sent to a dedicated and certified laboratory to process the samples and upload the results on your personal dashboard.
 You will then have the possibility to share them with your doctor.

 Even if the whole process is simple, we recommend following the instruction carefully.
-My personal experience with at-home blood tests, especially when testing for blood thinners, is that it can sometime be tricky.
+My personal experience with at-home blood tests, especially when testing for blood thinners, can sometimes be tricky.

 Are home blood tests accurate?

 A home blood test can be as accurate as a lab test you do in a medical clinic or hospital.
 When you buy test kits, they come complete with everything you need to collect a blood sample.
-You get a step-by-step guide to ensure you don’t make any mistakes while collecting the sample.
+In addition, you get a step-by-step guide to ensure you don’t make any mistakes while collecting the sample.

-You can expect to get accurate results to get tested at a hospital if you follow all of the instructions that come with the test kits correctly.
+You can expect to get accurate results to get tested at a hospital if you correctly follow all of the instructions that come with the test kits.
 This is because all the home blood test kits are processed in CLIA-certified medical laboratories.